Pietot/Figonacci/README.md

   figonacci.exe
   ```

+  > **Note**: For more flexibility, put the path to the exe file in your PATH environment so you can use it from anywhere just by typing `figonacci` (need to rename the .exe file to figonacci.exe'.

   Then it will print you how to use the tool correctly but I will explain it here further:

   - #### Timer